Houston Scaffolding Accident Lawyer

 While the system is meant to be an easy way to recover benefits, your employer or their insurance company may still fight your claim.
 They may claim your injury is pre-existing or you are not seriously hurt.

 With a Houston personal injury lawyer on your side, you do not have to face this confusing legal landscape alone.
-Attorney Brian White & Associates, PC represents injured workers with a proven track record of recovering compensation for our clients.
+Attorney Brian White Personal Injury Lawyers represents injured workers with a proven track record of recovering compensation for our clients.
 Attorney Brian White is a Board Certified Personal Injury Trial Lawyer.
 This distinction is shared by just 3% of lawyers in Texas and it means he has the experience and expertise to take your case to court if needed.

-When you hire Attorney Brian White & Associates, PC, you can depend on our construction accident attorneys to:
+When you hire Attorney Brian White Personal Injury Lawyers you can depend on our construction accident attorneys to:

 - Perform a complete investigation into your accident